msokolov/lux/doc/SETUP.md

 3. Copy the file lux-application.xml from lux-appserver/contexts-available to lux-appserver/contexts.
 Note: this is a standard Jetty configuration file, so you can use any appropriate Jetty IOC-style configuration here.
 But the only required steps are:
     1. Set contextPath to the path of your application (in the example above: /library1/reader).
     2. Set resourceBase to the same path you used for lux.baseUri above
 4. Restart lux.
 Your new application should now be available.
-Any files with any ".xq*" extension (ie: .xqy, .xq, .xqm, .xquery, .xqpaloozaFest1999, etc.) will be loaded by Lux and evaluated, with output serialized and returned as HTML.
+Any files with an ".xq\*" extension (ie: .xqy, .xq, .xqm, .xquery, .xqpaloozaFest1999, etc.) will be loaded by Lux and evaluated, with output serialized and returned as HTML.
 All other files will be served without any processing.

 *** Create XPath fields